 What We Look For

-Our program seeks naturally talented individuals who possess qualities that include: receptivity, transparency, inventiveness, expansiveness and coordination.
-We also seek those who have the curiosity, hunger, discipline and courage necessary to become actors who can make significant work.
+Our program seeks motivated and talented individuals who possess qualities that include receptivity, transparency, inventiveness, expansiveness, and coordination.
+We also seek those who have the curiosity, hunger, discipline, and courage necessary to become actors who can make significant work.
 We expect our students to consistently strive to expand their skills and physiological conditioning while developing their own identity as creative individuals.
 We expect professionalism in our students' behavior and work ethic.
-We value, model and encourage collaboration, self-reliance, critical thinking and the creative imagination.
+We value, model, and encourage collaboration, self-reliance, critical thinking, and the creative imagination.

 Applicants must have earned a bachelors/undergraduate degree before they begin the program.

 The audition for the PATP class arriving in fall 2021 will be all online.
 Please submit a video, maximum of four minutes total, with the following elements in any order:

 - Two contrasting monologues.
 The contrast could be classical/contemporary, or comedic/dramatic, or broad-and-physical/subtle-and-internal, or anything you believe reveals different angles of your acting.

 - Please tell us about a teacher you have had (any time in your life, any subject) whose influence you carry with you, and what is the most meaningful lesson or advice you received from them?